Common reasons for transaction failure

 Our card readers accept payments from a range of card issuers, but there are some we do not currently support.
 Here’s the full list of supported card issuers.

 This could be as simple as entering the wrong pin, reaching a daily payment limit, or not having sufficient funds.
-Dysfunctional or demagnetised chips can also interrupt payment, as can removing the card too quickly.
+Dysfunctional or demagnetised or dirty chips can also interrupt payment, as can removing the card too quickly.

 If the problem persists, your customer should check with their bank to ensure their card hasn’t been blocked or frozen.

 There’s a set time for card payments to complete.
 If payment takes too long, the transaction will time out and you’ll have to try it again.

 The internet fails us all from time to time.
 Check your connection and try again.

 If your connection is still too weak, take a few steps closer to your Wi-Fi router.
 Or, if you’re using a cellular network, a better connection can usually be found outside or by external doors and windows.

 If for whatever reason the app closes during the payment process, the transaction may be interrupted.
 This one’s an easy fix though.
 Open the app back up and give it another go.